tomvanbraeckel/yamcs.github.com/docs/studio/OPI_Schema.md

 ![OPI Schema](/assets/studio/mark-opi-schema.png){: .center-image }

-Notice your schema file now shows a small decorator in the **Explorer** view:
+Notice your schema file now shows a small decorator in the [Explorer](/docs/studio/Explorer/) view:

 ![Schema Decorator](/assets/studio/schema-decorator.png){: .center-image }

 Whenever you add a new LED to any display, it will now by red and big by default.
 The same principle can be applied to any other properties of any of the available widgets.

 A schema may contain multiple widgets, however if there are multiple widgets of the same type, only the first occurrence is considered.
-This is the widget that appears the highest in the **Outline** view.
+This is the widget that appears the highest in the [Outline](/docs/studio/Outline/) view .

 Only one OPI Schema can be active at a time.
-To unset the active schema, Right-click it in the **Explorer** view and untick **Use as OPI Schema**.
+To unset the active schema, Right-click it in the  [Explorer](/docs/studio/Explorer/) view and untick **Use as OPI Schema**.
 This will return Display Builder to its default behaviour.